Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/README.md

 - Approval Bottlenecks: Order approvals are delayed due to long email threads and unclear processes.
 - Lack of Visibility: There’s no centralized view of key data like sales trends, inventory levels, or customer history.

-These issues are draining productivity and hurting customer experience — exactly the kind of business problem I aim to solve.
+These issues are draining productivity and hurting customer experience, exactly the kind of business problem I aim to solve.

 ---